Retirement villages compared

 These facilities come at a cost – but how much?
 When you click through to one of the available properties on the Inspired Villages website, it states the price, adding ‘Leasehold, service charges and event fees apply’.
 But no further information is on the page or links to how to find this information.

 However, when we requested a brochure by email the information was supplied.
-It states: ‘From January 2023, the service charge will be £8,533 per year (£9,083 for double-occupancy) divided into twelve equal payments.’
+It states: ‘For 2024, the service charge will be £8,286 per year (£8,786 for double-occupancy) divided into four equal quarterly payments.’
+Although it’s not clear how much the 2025 service charge will be.

 Is there an exit fee?